 ‘… was very anxious and got intrusive thoughts, was unable to relax and my mind was always busy …I now know how to relax more … the course has shown me the tools I need to help me when I get my thoughts and worries, also how to let go of the past.’

-Anxiety and Negative Thoughts
+Manage Your Anxiety and Release Negative Thoughts

 ‘… had an overactive mind that had become more negative than positive.
 I had also recently developed fibromyalgia and had a hard time adjusting to the constant pain …My mind is far calmer … it is enabling me to better manage my self-criticism and also to help manage my relationships with others … and surprisingly my health and pain levels.’